ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==27 (Sat) — 01:29== I woke up around 1 PM, I was very sleepy.
 So, I studied Japanese later until 7:30 PM.
 I fucked up by forgetting to place the rice in the fridge the night before, but good thing it's not spoiled yet.
 Chai and I showered, to my contempt.
 We watched ***The Wailing*** and had a discussion about it until 1 AM.

 ==27 (Sat) — 22:56== I was so sleepy in the morning but I managed to get to Chapter 5 of the grammar points in 元気 I. Until I had to do chores and stuff because we're moving houses tomorrow.
 Chai and I went to the other house by 7:30 PM, we cleaned the walls of each room, then went home.
 Chai and I showered, the last shower.

+==29 (Mon) — 01:37== We finally moved houses today.
+It was very very very exhausting but we managed to clean our room and be able to sleep on it by 12 midnight.
+Chai got angry and disappointed at me because I didn't want to shower with her because she's scared and I'm having anxiety inside the bathroom.
+Aside from the fact that it's cramped and dirty, it feels like it's going to swallow me up whole.
+But I don't think I'll be able to sleep tonight becuase of guilt.

+==30 (Tue) — 00:11== Yesterday was a good day, because dad isn't home yet.
+We woke up and ate breakfast and started cleaning again.
+We ate lunch and spent the afternoon cleaning once more.
+I arranged my desk.
+During dinner, we all ate together and had many laughs.
+It's a good day.
+I even got to spend my PayPal balance to buy load for myself.